HenrikJoreteg/joreteg.com/posts/2018/04/reliable-web-apps.md

 First, as you probably guessed if you read the previous chapter, all the logic was contained in selector functions.
 Selectors could be used to inspect what point in the process we were.
 Unless all the prerequisite conditions were in place, the next actions would not be dispatched.
 This alone, was incredibly effective at just ensuring only the next possible thing would be triggered.

-Also, at each point in the process where _any_ step of the process was successful.
-The result would be persisted locally by means we'll discuss in the next chapter.
+Also, at each point in the process where _any_ step of the process was successful the result would be persisted locally by means we'll discuss in the next chapter.
 Then, on startup, the application's initial data that we passed to `createStore` would always contain the contents of the reducers that had been successfully persisted.
 This meant we could march forward in this chain of events without ever needing to take a step back.
 It also meant that even if a user refreshed the browser or got disconnected because their phone was trying to jump to WiFi, the process would always be able to pick up where it left off, rather than having to start from the beginning.

 ## Recovering from errors